 In Buildroot there is a mechanism called "br2-external".
 This mechanism allows to keep package recipes, board support, rootfs overlays, configuration files etc outside of the Buildroot tree in an external location but still having it integrated in the build logic.
-The location of this kind of structure is referred to as "br2-external tree".
-Buildroot can then be instructed to include one (or more) "br2-external tree(s)" by setting the BR2_EXTERNAL (to the path(s) of the trees) variable when invoking make.
+The location of this kind of structure is refered to as "br2-external tree".
+Buildroot can then be instructed to include one (or more) "br2-external tree(s)" by setting the BR2\EXTERNAL (to the path(s) of the trees) variable when invoking make.
+Buildroot include custom package recipies specified in the files "Config.in" and "external.mk" of the "br2-external tree".
+These packages can then be configured under "External options" menu using Buildroot's top-level configuration menu.